-Related, although not part of the CMR, some other initiatives and programmes sponsored by the EU or other international organisations, which share similar general objectives of the CMR have been identified.
-We present them at continuation.
+Related, although not part of the CMR, some other initiatives and programmes sponsored by the EU, which share similar general objectives of the CMR, have been identified.

 The regional Maritime Security Programme

-Initiated in 2013 with an approximately €37.5 million budget, the EU supports a regional strategy implemented by regional organisations under a partially decentralised management process coordinated by the IOC and IGAD.
+Initiated in 2013 with an approximately €37.5 million budget, MASE supports a regional strategy implemented by regional organisations under a partially decentralised management process coordinated by the IOC and IGAD.
 The programme is planned to be concluded in 2020.

 MASE is not a CMR project.

 The military framework of ATALANTA is the European Union Naval Force (EUNAVFOR), with more than 15 European contributing nations.
 The operation was launched within the framework of the EU Common Security and Defense Policy (CSDP) in December 2008, at the paroxysm of the Piracy’s threat in the Horn of Africa.

 – protection of shipping of the World Food Programme’s (WFP) humanitarian aid to Somalia and protection of the African Union Mission in Somalia (AMISOM) shipping,

 – fighting the piracy groups,